zachtong/RAFTcorr/USER_MANUAL.md

 ## 10. Tips & Limits

-- Choose Pixel Budget per your GPU VRAM; lower it for OOM safety
+- **Safety Factor**: Start with 0.55.
+If you encounter OOM errors, lower it to 0.4 or 0.2.
-- For tiled runs, ensure `g_tile < min(tile)/2` to preserve interior
+- **Tiling**: Tiling is automatic based on your Safety Factor and ROI size.
+You don't need to manually calculate tile sizes.
 - Overlap Ratio around 0.10 is a good default for smooth blending

 ## 11. Troubleshooting